London 1986

 The album was met with moderately positive reviews upon its release.
 It is notable for capturing the band's transition period, when their sound was moving away from their earlier pop phase, from which the performances are mostly drawn, into their later experimental music.
+Another live release from 2022 contains four songs from the same live show.

 The album is included in The Quietus' 2013 list of its writers' "40 Favourite Live Albums".

 Cover art

 The cover artwork, by longtime collaborating artist James Marsh, was originally meant for a video documenting the same tour, and stills from the concert film, directed by Noel Oliver, are included in the album's liner notes.
 The international release was abandoned, however, and the video package only appeared in Italy.
 In 1990, one clip from the film, of the band performing "Give It Up", was included in the video album that accompanied the greatest-hits compilation Natural History: The Very Best of Talk Talk, and this was rereleased on DVD in 2007.
 The Hammersmith film has never been rereleased in its entirety.
 In 2008, the DVD Live at Montreux 1986 was released, consisting of the complete Montreux show from the same tour.